-In the previous article, we gave you some of the following tips to help you set the "wine" budget for your wedding.
-Today, we will focus on the wine of honour.
-This moment marks the beginning of the festivities once your union is celebrated, so it must be festive and light.
-What better way to get started than with bubbles?!
+In the previous article, we gave you some advice to help you set the "wine" budget for your wedding.
+Today, we are going to focus on the wine of honour.
+This moment sounds the beginning of the festivities once your union has been celebrated, so it should be festive and light.
+What's better than bubbles to get you off to a great start?!

-When it comes to bubbles, the champagne is usually the first thing you think about and it's often a very good choice.
-But here we are, for a wine of honour, we must not forget that you will have to buy a significant number of bottles and the invoice can very quickly disappear depending on the type of champagne you are going to choose.
+When we talk about bubbles, champagne is usually the first thing we think of and it is often a very good choice.
+But then again, for a vin d'honneur, you should not forget that you will have to buy a significant number of bottles and the bill can very quickly skyrocket depending on the type of champagne you are going to go for.

-To limit costs, the best idea is to favour champagnes from small producers.
-More affordable than those of large houses and just as good, winegrower's champagnes also have the advantage of being very diverse.
-Raw, semi-dry, rosé, white of whites (champagnes obtained from vintages made exclusively from chardonnay) or white of blacks (champagnes made from vintages made exclusively from pinot noir and/or miller), whatever your preference, there is a good chance that you will find a winegrower's champagne that will please you.
+To limit the costs, the good idea is to favour champagnes from small producers.
+More affordable than those of the big houses and just as good, the champagnes of winegrowers also have the advantage of being very diverse.
+Brut, demi-sec, rosé, blanc de blancs (champagnes made from cuvées exclusively from chardonnay) or blanc de noirs (champagnes made from cuvées exclusively from pinot noir and/or from meunier), whatever your preference, there is a good chance that you will find a winegrower's champagne that will make you happy.

-If champagne is a good option for your wine of honour, know that when it comes to sparkling wines, there are many other alternatives that are just as attractive and often less expensive.
+If champagne is a good option for your vin d'honneur, you should know that when it comes to sparkling wines, there are plenty of other equally attractive and often less expensive alternatives.

-If you are not attracted to crémants, you can also be tempted by other equally tasty sparkling wines, such as an effervescent Vouvray, a Clairette de Die, an ancestral Gaillacoise method, or even a natural sparkling wine (or pet'nat) for a touch of madness.
+If the crémants don't appeal to you, you can also let yourself be tempted by other sparkling wines just as tasty, such as an effervescent Vouvray, a Clairette de Die, an ancestral Gaillac method, or even a natural sparkling wine (or pet'nat) for a little touch of madness.

-Whatever your choice, keep in mind that a quality sparkling wine made outside Champagne will always be a better option than a bad champagne.
+Whatever your choice, keep in mind that a quality sparkling wine made outside the Champagne region will always be a better option than a bad champagne.

-The most important thing is to select something that you like and is sufficiently unifying (not too sweet and rather fresh), so before making your choice, do not hesitate to taste several different champagnes or sparkling wines.
-Enjoy them alone, but also with the side dishes you intend to serve during the wine of honour to check that the agreements work.
+The most important thing is to select something you like and that is sufficiently unifying (not too sweet and ratherand fresh), so before making your choice, don't hesitate to taste several different champagnes or sparkling wines.
+Taste them on their own, but also with the accompaniments you intend to serve during the vin d'honneur to check that the pairings work.

-In the next article in this "wedding" series, we will discuss the question of food and wine pairings with a crucial element in the choice of wines for your wedding: the menu!
+In the next article in this "wedding" series, we will look at the question of food and wine pairing with a crucial element in the choice of wines for your wedding: the menu!